MerginMaps/docs/src/howto/manage/web/subscriptions.md

   - The address you enter must match the address registered with your payment method (e.g. credit card)
   - The address entered needs to match the VAT registered address

-If you'd like to purchase Team plan on annual basis and would like to make bank transfer payment, please [contact us](mailto:sales@merginmaps.com) for manual invoicing.
+If you'd like to purchase Team plan on annual basis and would like to make bank transfer payment, please <MerginMapsEmail id="sales" desc="contact us" /> for manual invoicing.

 ## On-Premise deployment
-If you want to have On-Premise deployment or looking for other options, please [contact us](mailto:sales@merginmaps.com) directly.
+If you want to have On-Premise deployment or looking for other options, please <MerginMapsEmail id="sales" desc="contact us" /> directly.

 ## Accessing invoices and payment history